onzfonz/comp227/src/content/7/en/part7e.md

 Of course, server-side rendering is not anything specific to React or even JavaScript.
 Using the same programming language throughout the stack in theory simplifies the execution of the concept because the same code can be run on both the front- and backend.

-Along with server-side rendering, there has been talk of so-called <i>isomorphic applications</i> and <i>universal code</i>, although there has been some debate about their definitions.
+Along with server-side rendering, there has been talk of so-called **isomorphic applications** and **universal code**, although there has been some debate about their definitions.
 According to some [definitions](https://medium.com/@ghengeveld/isomorphism-vs-universal-javascript-4b47fb481beb), an isomorphic web application performs rendering on both frontend and backend.
 On the other hand, universal code is code that can be executed in most environments, meaning both frontend and backend.